Alternating Bias Assisted Annealing of Amorphous Oxide Tunnel Junctions: Introduction

-On the other hand, it has been shown that oxidation can be enhanced by an external voltage\cite{voltageAnnealing}, for example, that generated by e-beam bombardment at the surface~\cite{EbingerOxidationPRB1976}.
-When comparing with other physical material systems, e.g. magnetic \cite{MagneticAnnealing} and piezo-electric\cite{PiezoElectricAnnealing}, where annealing while applying an alternating field polarity can have significant positive effects, this approach has not yet been investigated in connection to a-AlO$_x$ tunnel junctions and is illustrated in Fig~\ref{Fig:CabreraMottVsABAA}(b).
+On the other hand, it has been shown that oxidation can be enhanced by an external voltage during growth (by e-beam bombardment at the surface) or in capped structures, see Ref.~\cite{EbingerOxidationPRB1976} and Ref.~\cite{voltageAnnealing}, respectively.
+In addition, other physical material systems, e.g. magnetic \cite{MagneticAnnealing} and piezo-electric \cite{PiezoElectricAnnealing}, can have their properties improved by applying an alternating field polarity \cite{ftj, ShajilNair2023}.
+While early work on the Al/Pb system, Ref.~\cite{APAA_Konkin_1982}, showed promising results on charge motion in- and out-of the junction, trapping and other modifications of AlO$_x$ using an alternating technique, no systematic approach to trimming the resistance and controllably modifying Al/AlO$_x$/Al junction morphology has been investigated and implemented.